DuartCastle/MorseCodeTrainer/README.md

 - Send random words and sentences built from each week's letters
 - Send random call signs, numbers, and punctuation
 - Enter your own text to send in Morse code
+- **Send the contents of a text file as Morse code** (menu option 9)
 - Adjust tone frequency and speed (WPM)
+- Use **Farnsworth timing** to slow spacing between letters/words while keeping character speed high
+- Stretch spacing further with a **Farnsworth gap multiplier**
 - Use Flash Card Mode to display large letters as they are sent
 - Toggle dot-dash display for reference
+- Toggle voice mode to speak letters aloud

-Morse code is an **audible language**—be sure to turn off the visual dot-dash display as soon as you can.
+Morse code is an **audible language**—turn off the visual dot-dash display as soon as you can.

 **Practice at least 15 minutes per day.**
-Do not move to the next week’s letters until you can copy the current week’s letters confidently.
+Do not move to the next week until you can copy the current week confidently.

-When you have memorized all letters, numbers, and punctuation, you can practice with mixed random selections.

 **GOOD LUCK—ENJOY LEARNING!**